SebasMBK/etl-houseslima-properati/README.md

 2. The second test will make sure that the limit of elements per page is 30.

 Now to create the pipeline, terraform will initialize everything that we need.
 Just clone the repo and execute the next commands inside the terraform folder:
-1.  `aws configure`: This command is used to login into an AWS Account using your secret access keys.
+1.  `aws configure`: This command is used to log in into an AWS Account using your secret access keys.
 2.  `terraform init`: This will initiate terraform in the folder.
 3.  `terraform apply`: This will create our infraestructure.
 You will be prompt to input a redshift password and user.
 4. (Only run if you want to destroy the infraestructure) `terraform destroy`: This destroys the created infraestructure.